Z-Wave

 ```

+Security 0 is not very secure and really inefficient, therefore it is not used by default.
 It is possible that devices only provide certain functionality when they are paired securely, for example a Z-Wave Doorlock can choose to only allow using `COMMAND_CLASS_LOCK` with secure communication.
-In this case your app should set the `requireSecure` property in your drivers `zwave` object to `true`.
-To find out what command classes require secure communication check your devices technical specifications.
+In this case your app should set the `requireSecure` property in your driver's `zwave` object to `true`.
+To find out what command classes require secure communication check your device's technical specifications.

 {% code title="/drivers/\<driver\_id>/driver.compose.json" %}